 OneDrive and SharePoint

 Microsoft Teams is built on top of SharePoint, and many businesses will either have experience with SharePoint or have at least heard of it.
-SharePoint is essentially a document collaboration and storage platform; a benefit is that with Teams it gives you a much more user-friendly interface.
+SharePoint is an intranet; an internal communication network.
+You can access it through Teams which is a much more user-friendly interface.
 OneDrive integrates with those two platforms by essentially replacing your My Documents folder (your personal file storage located on your computer).
 Your files are now stored on the cloud, accessible from anywhere and neatly integrated into Teams.
 So, not only are your shared collaborative document libraries available within Teams but your personal documents are as well, and an added benefit is that they can now be moved between those two environments.

 Ty Hedden, Virtual Chief Information Officer (vCIO) and Ross Speirs, Support Team Specialist discussing how your business can enhance collaboration with Microsoft Teams.